cfwheels/cfwheels/wheels/docs/03 Handling Requests with Controllers/06 Responding with Multiple Formats.md

 # Responding with Multiple Formats

-<p class="intro">Wheels controllers provide some powerful mechanisms for responding to requests for content in XML, JSON, and other formats.
-Build an API with ease with these functions.</p>
+*Wheels controllers provide some powerful mechanisms for responding to requests for content in XML, JSON, and other formats.
+Build an API with ease with these functions.*

 If you've ever needed to create an XML or JSON API for your Wheels application, you may have needed to go down the path of creating a separate controller or separate actions for the new format.
 This introduces the need to duplicate model calls or even break them out into a super long list of before filters.
 With this, your controllers can get pretty hairy pretty fast.